Bedrock-OSS/bedrock-wiki/docs/meta/addon-performance.md

 ### Sources

 -   Bedrock lighting is calculated dynamically, meaning different light sources have different performance costs
-    -   Light blocks are the most performant because they lack particles, rendering, and special state logic
+    -   Light blocks are the most performant because they lack particles, rendering, and particular state logic
-    -   Torches are the least performance because they emit particles, render, and have special state logic dependent on what block they connect to
+    -   Torches are a minor performance issue because they emit particles, render, and have particular state logic dependent on what block they connect to
     -   Custom light blocks with minimal components are a reasonable compromise between performance and aesthetics

 #### Comparison Table